mathiasverraes/lambdalicious/README.md

 Read the [The Little Schemer](http://www.amazon.com/gp/product/0262560992/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0262560992&linkCode=as2&tag=verraesnet-20&linkId=LWAZ2Z4LXEVNZNAH).
 Or learn LISP (or Clojure or some variant).
 There's also some Erlang-ish ideas in there.

+**Wait but why?**

+Why did I try to build a radio when I was ten?
+Why did I take apart my father's computer when I was eleven?

 **But but but...
 Global functions?
 Global constants?**

 You're very observant!
 Don't think of it as polluting the global namespace.
 Think of it as cleaning up the global namespace!